Step One: Go to www.random.org.

-Four interwoven stories that occur on Halloween: An everyday high school principal has a secret life as a serial killer; a college virgin might have just met the one guy for her; a group of teenagers pull a mean prank; a woman who loathes the night has to contend with her holiday-obsessed husband.
+Four interwoven stories that occur on Halloween: an everyday high school principal has a secret life as a serial killer; a college virgin might have just met the one guy for her; a group of teenagers pull a mean prank; a bitter old recluse receives an uninvited guest.

 Coach Taylor was in a hot-dog costume butt-fucking a pig.

 My final film for Horroctober 2012 where I completely went overboard.
 It's an anthology film done in the vein of Creepshow and Tales from the Crypt.
 Michael Dougherty's directorial debut captures the tone of these anthology films perfectly.
 Their fun little horror stories that skirt the line of fear, humor and camp with red herrings and twists along the way.

 The main difference, and it's strongest attribute, to other similar films is that all the stories are interconnected and take place in the same town.
 While there certainly is different sections, the film doesn't limit itself to concentrating on just one story for X number of minutes and then…